-Neurology Residency at the Icahn School of Medicine at Mount Sinai (Mount Sinai West/Mount Sinai Union Square)
+Neurology Residency at the Icahn School of Medicine at Mount Sinai (Mount Sinai West)

 Our program provides an intimate training environment within a large academic university system that employs continuous mentorship in research and personal development.
 We aim to graduate accomplished neurologists who are prepared to work independently and in team settings.
 We offer early exposure to outpatient sub-specialties and a well-rounded curriculum.
-Our residents have dedicated research time.
-Residents receive medical education training to hone their skills as educators.
+All residents have dedicated research time and receive medical education training to hone their skills as educators.
 Our residents are encouraged to be active participants in committees within and outside of the department.
 We are a family whose relationships extend well beyond your three years of training.

 History